 Manstein – The Strategist (Manstein – Der Stratege)

-Generalfeldmarschall Erich von Manstein (1887-1973) is the leader of the 11th Army on the Eastern Front, to which Einsatzgruppe D is attached.
+Generalfeldmarschall Erich von Manstein (1887-1973) was the leader of the 11th Army on the Eastern Front, to which Einsatzgruppe D was attached.

 Register on the Memorial website